 - Travel and Visa requirements: – UAE Badminton's dedicated travel assistance team shall be at your service.
 For more details, please write to us via [email protected]

 3. Clothing Regulations

-We understand that this is an area where the local players require much assistance, being their first international tournament.
+We understand that this is an area where the local players require much assistance.
 Hence, we have given some simplified instructions and examples below.

 For further details, please refer to the BWF General Competition Regulations, sections 20-24 available from the BWF Statutes website: - BWF Statutes – GCR

 To ensure attractive presentation of Badminton at Tournaments organized or sanctioned by the BWF, all clothing worn by players should be acceptable badminton sports clothing.
 It is not acceptable to tape over nor to pin on advertising nor in any other way to modify such clothing to comply with advertising or other regulations.

 3.1.
 Color, style, and height of lettering in a player’s clothing.

 - Lettering shall be in capital letters in the Roman alphabet (except as in Regulation 23.5.2), and in one single color contrasting with that of the shirt.

 - If there is a pattern on the back of the shirt, the lettering should be on a contrasting panel.

 - In order that the Player’s name can be seen from a distance for spectators in the stadium and television viewers, lettering must have a minimum height of Six centimeters and a maximum height of Ten cm.